Is What I’m Doing Helping My Child?

 The process of learning and growth, when working well, is pleasurable and empowering for all children.

-right away.
+- You begin seeing some changes, perhaps “small” ones at first, right away.
 You should certainly be seeing some changes in your child after the initial three sessions.
-And of course the changes are positive ones.
+And of course, the changes are positive ones.

-Over time you observe how the changes continue building, that your child is clearly continuing to progress.
-There is ongoing learning, improvement and maturation in movement control and dexterity, cognitive functioning, emotional well-being and social adeptness, even if not all at the same time.
+- Over time you observe how the changes continue building, and that your child is clearly continuing to progress.
+There is ongoing learning, improvement, and maturation in movement control and dexterity, cognitive functioning, emotional well-being and social adeptness, even if not all at the same time.

-Your child begins doing new things at home, without being coaxed.
-She spontaneously does not only what she was able to do in her sessions, but also exhibits surprising new skills no one has taught her.
+- Your child begins doing new things at home, without being coaxed.
+He spontaneously does not only what he was able to do in his sessions, but also exhibits surprising new skills no one has taught him.